pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 void sender_send_command(command *command_ptr)
 ```

-- `sender_check_usedw` - Access the address that indicates how many packages are in the sender FIFO
+- `sender_check_usedw` - Accesses the address that indicates how many packages are in the sender's FIFO.
-- `sender_check_fifo_full` - Access `REG_STATUS` to verify whether the FIFO is full or not
+- `sender_check_fifo_full` - Accesses `REG_STATUS` to verify whether the FIFO is full or not.
-- `sender_enable` - Access `REG_SET` to activate the peripheral Sender on the IP core
+- `sender_enable` - Accesses `REG_SET` to activate the sender peripheral on the IP core.
-- `sender_send_package` - Writes the package on the FIFO address
+- `sender_send_package` - Writes the package on the FIFO address.
-- `sender_send_end_of_package` - Writes the EOP on the FIFO address
+- `sender_send_end_of_package` - Writes the EOP on the FIFO address.
-- `sender_start_ctrl` - Access `REG_SET` to activate the sender controller with a pulse
+- `sender_start_ctrl` - Accesses `REG_SET` to activate the sender controller with a pulse.
-- `sender_write_clr_finished_sending` - Access `REG_SET` to clear the `finished_sending` flag with a pulse
+- `sender_write_clr_finished_sending` - Accesses `REG_SET` to clear the `finished_sending` flag with a pulse.
-- `sender_read_finished_send` - Access `RES_STATUS` to check whether the package has been sent or not
+- `sender_read_finished_send` - Accesses `RES_STATUS` to check whether the package has been sent or not.
-- `sender_get_command_ints_size` - Check the size of the command and calculates the size of each smaller package
+- `sender_get_command_ints_size` - Checks the size of the command and calculates how many packages will be sent.
-- `sender_add_mask` - Divides the command into smaller packages if needed and generates a mask based on the current package data size
+- `sender_add_mask` - Divides the command into smaller packages if needed and generates a mask based on the current package data size.
-- `sender_has_gen` - Access `REG_SET` to define wether the generator should be activated
+- `sender_has_gen` - Accesses `REG_SET` to define whether the signal generator should be activated.
-- `sender_is_preamble` - If the generator is activated, defines if the generator is a preamble or a frame sync
+- `sender_is_preamble` - If the generator is activated, defines if the signal generator is a preamble or a frame sync.
-- `sender_send_command` - Runs the all the functions related to the command, going through all the steps necessary to split in packages, add the masks, send and clear the flag registers in the end
+- `sender_send_command` - Runs the all the previous functions related to the command, going through all the steps necessary to split it into packages, add the masks, send and clear the flag registers in the end.

 ### `receiver.c`

 [/main/fpga/software/rfid_test/helpers/functions/receiver.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/software/rfid_test/helpers/functions/receiver.c)

-This section of code stores all the functions necessary to retrieve data from the IP core, which is composed by the functions that enable the peripheral Receiver, the ones that check the fifo for data and also the ones that request a new package.
-As the previous two, they are all described below:
+This file stores all the functions required to retrieve data from the IP core, which in turn consist of the functions that enable the receiver peripheral, check the FIFO for data and also request a new package.
+The code block gives a little more information about these functions.

 #### Receiver functions